srijan-paul/eel/README.md

   - [x] Adding blocks
   - [x] Removing blocks
   - [x] Block navigation with arrow keys
-  - [ ] Delete an empty block when backspace is pressed.
+  - [x] Delete an empty block when backspace is pressed.
-- [ ] Bold/Italic/Underline with hotkeys
+- [x] Bold/Italic/Underline with hotkeys
-- [ ] Heading 1/2/3 (the same way notion does it).
+- [x] Heading 1/2/3 (the same way notion does it).
+- [ ] Differentiate between shift+enter and enter
 - [ ] Lists
 - [ ] Images
 - [ ] Blockquotes